Azure-Samples/RdfToDtdlConverter/README.md

 - owl:Imports are not imported.
 The DTDL parser will flag these missing Interfaces during the validation phase with the following message:
   - ```No DtmiResolver provided to resolve requisite reference(s): dtmi:...```
   - You can add these Interfaces manually to the JSON output file.
 - owl:DisjointWith we assume all owl:Classes are disjoint, even if owl:disjointWith is omitted.
-However, if your OWL classes are not disjoint, meaning a twin is an instance of two OWL classes, you can modify the code to use DTDL’s extends property to create an Interface that inherits from two other DTDL Interfaces.
+  - If your OWL classes are not disjoint, meaning a twin is an instance of two OWL classes, you can modify the code to use DTDL’s ```extends``` property to create an Interface that inherits from two other DTDL Interfaces.
 - owl:ObjectProperty + owl:Domain + owl:Range are required to create a DTDL Relationship.
   - If no owl:Range, we omit ```target```, which means the target can be any interface.
   - If no owl:Domain, the DTDL relationship is not created.